selenafmcc/drawgrid/README.md

 FUTURE UPDATES

 6.2.2019
+ - HEY! okay.
+So.
+Origin at 0,0, or Origin at the center, so the primitives and drawing can wrap around it?
+I like the second option more.
+Sleep on it.
+ - Right now, the below stuff plans for LINE DRAWING.
+Controlling primitives will have to come a bit later.
+ - IMPORTANT: Decide if, when HORSPC  and VERSPC are changed, the drawing while SCALE to that change, or their values will simply be UPDATED.
+IF A: Their X and Y is based on calculations from the POV of the origin.
+IF B: Their X and Y is seperate from their grid-based coordinates and only the coords depend on the origin.
  - Origin is obj_CONTROL (consider renaming lol).
 Room will scroll (eventually) but Origin cannot be moved further onto screen than the top left.
 Consider adding a border/buffer so that the top left of the grid is not the true top left of the programme screen, but lines still cannot be drawn past that desu ;)
  - Default colours (personal palette) and also a colour picker (inputting RGB would be the best way to do that)
  - Just occured to me, since we'll be using lines and primitives and stuff this is technically a vector drawing program??
 Sexy.